 Georgia, nestled in the Caucasus Mountains, is well known for its strong traditions and the vintage appeal of its capital, Tbilisi.
 Until recently the country was mostly frequented by tourists from neighbouring Russia, Turkey, Azerbaijan and Armenia.

-Increasingly the country is becoming popular with tourists from western Europe too.
-While many people head to Tbilisi – which you can find out more about with our Rough Guide to 2020. – the charming Black Sea resort of Batumi is worth exploring too.
+Increasingly the country is becoming popular with tourists from Western Europe too.
+While many people head to Tbilisi – the charming Black Sea resort of Batumi is worth exploring too.
 Batumi, nicknamed the Las Vegas of Eurasia, offers a mix of fading grandeur and modern amenities.
 With almost every 5* chain hotel sporting a casino, it’s little wonder how the resort gained its reputation as the gambling capital of the Near East.
 Here are our top things to do in Batumi, Georgia and why the city should definitely be on your Georgia itinerary.